minio/docs/source/includes/k8s/file-transfer-protocol-k8s.rst

 Versioning
 ~~~~~~~~~~

-SFTP clients cannot read specific :ref:`object versions <minio-bucket-versioning>` other than the latest version.
+SFTP clients can only operate on the :ref:`latest version <minio-bucket-versioning>` of an object.
+Specifically:

-- For read operations, MinIO only returns the latest version of the requested object(s) to the sftp client.
+- For read operations, MinIO only returns the latest version of the requested object(s) to the SFTP client.
-- For write operations, MinIO applies normal versioning behavior for matching object names.
+- For write operations, MinIO applies normal versioning behavior and creates a new object version at the specified namespace.

-Use an S3 API Client, such as the :ref:`MinIO Client <minio-client>`.
+  ``rm`` and ``rmdir`` operations create ``DeleteMarker`` objects.

 Authentication and Access
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-``SFTP`` access requires the same authentication as any other S3 client.
+SFTP access requires the same authentication as any other S3 client.
 MinIO supports the following authentication providers:

 - :ref:`MinIO IDP <minio-internal-idp>` users and their service accounts